-It is ten and a half years ago since Martin and I changed our lives to leave our lovely part of the UK for a long term adventure in France.
+It is over 11 years ago since Martin and I changed our lives to leave our lovely part of the UK for a long term adventure in France.
 Three years later, once the worst of the rebuilding work was behind us, we dug out some less tatty clothes than our normal attire and we married here in the Mairie in the village.
 President Hollande’s slightly crinkled photo looked down off the wall at us and the kind elderly mayor stumbled over our names.
 Over his 40 plus years as mayor we may have been the first British couple he had joined into matrimony.
 Christian nudged Martin, whose French was minimal at that point, whenever he was required to give a response, and I tried not to giggle as Philippe’s phone played out a tinny version of the Wedding March.
 We celebrated with a jolly crowd of our new neighbours and friends in our very unfinished house decorated with bamboo branches to hide the electric cables hanging loosely down the unplastered walls.

 And so I entered the Appel family and took on this surname to use for my life in France.
 However there is an unexpected problem.
 There is a French word ‘appel’ and using it as a surname is very uncommon in this part of France.
 There are several families around us who have surnames like “attic’ or “from the tomb”, and our baker’s surname is Rat.
 All these are considered perfectly normal round here, yet Appel, pronounced APP-PELL whether in the UK or France, is a show stopper.
 I have to repeat it, spell it out, spell it again, repeat it again, and still it comes back as apple.